praveek/launch.en/help/launch-reference/publishing/hosts/managed-by-adobe-host.md

 >
 >For Adobe-managed hosts, the very first published library to any new environment can take up to five minutes to propagate out to the global CDN.

-When an edge node receives a request for a specific file (such as your embed code), the node first checks the the time-to-live (TTL) value on the file.
+When an edge node receives a request for a specific file (such as your library build), the node first checks the the time-to-live (TTL) value on the file.
 If the TTL has not expired, the edge node serves the cached version.
 If the TTL has expired, then the edge node requests a new copy from the nearest origin, serves that refreshed copy, and then caches the refreshed copy with a new TTL.

 >[!NOTE]
 >
 >In addition to edge node caching, there may also be intermediate networks (such as corporate or mobile networks) that perform their own caching.
-If your embed codes are not caching as expected, these networks may be the underlying cause.
+If your builds are not caching as expected, these networks may be the underlying cause.

 #### Edge cache invalidation {#invalidation}